-1) If a student does not meet the performance standard for the Professionalism competency in the first two semesters of the Clinical Reasoning Course (CRC) or the Doctor and Patient (D&P) Course, they will receive an Unsatisfactory for that
+- 1) If a student does not meet the performance standard for the Professionalism competency in the first two semesters of the Clinical Reasoning Course (CRC) or the Doctor and Patient (D&P) Course, they will receive an Unsatisfactory for that competency and an Incomplete grade for that semester of the course.
+The student's performance in that competency will be reassessed in a subsequent semester of the course. - a) A student failing the Professionalism competency will be referred to the student's House dean and/or Societies mentor.
+The student is expected to meet with their House dean and/or Societies mentor to develop a plan to

-- a) A student failing the Professionalism competency will be referred to the student's House dean and/or Societies mentor.
-The student is expected to meet with their House dean and/or Societies mentor to develop a plan to satisfactorily meet the Professionalism performance criteria in the next semester of the course. - 2) If the student achieves satisfactory performance in the Professionalism competency in the next semester of the course, then they will be deemed to have met the performance criteria for that competency in the previous semester and that course grade will be changed from Incomplete to Pass on the student's transcript. - a) For purposes of evaluating the student's academic progress, a record of the initial Unsatisfactory in the first semester of the course will be kept. - 3) If a student does not achieve satisfactory performance in the Professionalism competency in the subsequent semester of the CRC, then a grade of Fail will be entered in the student's transcript for both semesters. - This will constitute failure of two courses, which will halt the student's academic progress. - b) The Associate Dean for Student Affairs will report the failures to the Student Progress Committee.
+- satisfactorily meet the Professionalism performance criteria in the next semester of the course. - 2) If the student achieves satisfactory performance in the Professionalism competency in the next semester of the course, then they will be deemed to have met the performance criteria for that competency in the previous semester and that course grade will be changed from Incomplete to Pass on the student's transcript. - a) For purposes of evaluating the student's academic progress, a record of the initial Unsatisfactory in the first semester of the course will be kept. - 3) If a student does not achieve satisfactory performance in the Professionalism competency in the subsequent semester of the CRC, then a grade of Fail will be entered in the student's transcript for both semesters. - a) This will constitute failure of two courses, which will halt the student's academic progress. - b) The Associate Dean for Student Affairs will report the failures to the Student Progress Committee.
 The Student Progress Committee will meet with the student to design an academic support plan. - 4) If a student does not meet the performance standard for the Professionalism competency in the third semester of the CRC or D&P Course, the failure will be reported to the Student Progress Committee.
 The Student Progress Committee will meet with the student to design an academic support plan.